 Celebrates 135th Anniversary

-First Baptist Church, Waverly, will celebrate its 135th anniversary this month.
+First Baptist Church, Waverly, celebrated its 135th anniversary in July, 2018.
 The church was formed by a group of 15 people on July 14, 1883.
 No doubt those founders wanted a vibrant and healthy church that would endure.

 During the first years, weekly services were held in the school; and a minister was present occasionally.
 Sunday School was organized three years later, and membership reached 100 by 1901.